uBlockOrigin/uMatrix-issues/.github/ISSUE_TEMPLATE.md

 2. [Second Step]
 3. [and so on...]

-### Supporting evidences:
+### Supporting evidence:

-[You MUST provide supporting evidences: screenshots of logger, browser console, dashboard/popup panel settings, etc -- i.e. all the necessary information which objectively demonstrate there is an issue.]
+[You MUST provide supporting evidence: screenshots of logger, browser console, dashboard/popup panel settings, etc -- i.e. all the necessary information which objectively demonstrate there is an issue.]

 ### Your environment